jonnor/embeddedml/emlearn/colordetector/README.md

 # TODO

-First PoC
+First Object detector demo

-- Clean up "ambient" labels
-- Train a classification model for cards
-- Deploy model to device, test it
+- Get some new objects to test with
-- Add logging of predictions

-Object detector demo

-- Train model
+- Train RandomForest model on RGB
 - Make a demo video

+Cleaner model

+- Try fitting GMM to PCA data.
+Per-class, overall.
+Check decision boundaries
+- Implement PCA in emlearn
+- Implement centroid classifier in emlearn?
+With distance support
+- Make examples of handling unseen data
+- Write user guide on handling unseed data

+## Learning

 ## Later

-- Switch to 3-led version
+- Switch to 4-led (RGBW) version of the holder

 ### Custom PCB
 - Design a PCB and send to manufacturing
 Support both throughhole components and SMD
 5mm LEDs / SMD LEDs (1206 ?)
 Using Arduino shield form factor?
-Maybe have pieces that can be cutout to act as distace meters
+Or just DIP for easy breadboarding Maybe have pieces that can be cutout to act as distace meters

 # Instructions